 The decision to retain the firm, to us, was obvious.
 Note that the firm, to us, was obvious.
-Note that the facts of the facts of the facts of the facts of the facts.
-Here, and the facts of the facts of the facts of the facts.
-The decision to retain the facts of the facts.
-The decision to retain the facts of the facts.
+She brings a world of knowledge, a world of great business acumen, and knows the facts like no one else.
+And without an employee to know the facts, she really is critical.

 Your Honor, I'm not sure I appreciate fully why the committee opposes the retention.
 Perhaps it's merely because Ms. Courington for many years has been on the other side, representing someone against the claimants.
 But the guardrails of Section 327(e) are met here.
 The only restrictions, of course, are that the counsel must be retained for a specialized purpose, not to represent the debtor in conducting the case.
 1 2 We're restructuring counsel.
-She has her lane with respect to 3 asbestos-related matters.
-We have Blank Rome, who has got 4 their lane on insurance coverage issues.
-And we have Stout, of 5 course, who has got their lane.
-We, as debtors' counsel, of course, will be in charge of monitoring and making sure 6 7 everyone stays in their lane.
-But she satisfies that prong, 8 Your Honor.
+She has her lane with respect to asbestos-related matters.
+We have Blank Rome, who has got 3 their lane on insurance coverage issues.
+And we have Stout, of 4 course, who has got their lane.
+We, as debtors' counsel, of 5 course, will be in charge of monitoring and making sure 6 7 everyone stays in their lane.
+But she satisfies that prong, Your Honor.
+8